Why a Cell Phone Isn't Enough: The Case for Purpose-Built Safety Devices in Property Management

 The Operational Case

 For the COO or VP of Operations reading this: the argument for a purpose-built device isn't that cell phones are useless.
-It's that relying on a cell phone as a safety plan asks your staff to execute a multi-step process under conditions that are specifically designed to make that process fail.
+It's that relying on a cell phone as a safety plan asks your staff to execute a multi-step process under conditions specifically designed to make that process fail.

 Over 170 property management companies have concluded that a dedicated personal safety device is the right answer — not because their staff don't have phones, but because they understand what actually happens in an emergency.